Lady bird spiders, velvet spiders

 Eresus cinnaberinus by Allessandro Cagnolati, Rome Italy

-The male of Eresus walckenaerius, resembles the Eresus niger.
-This female was found near Mistras in the Peleponnesos in Greece.
+This female was found near Mistras in the Peloponnesus in Greece.
 The females size is about 40 mm while the male is much smaller with its size between 8 -11 mm.

 Eresus walckenaerius, female.